Conclusion Nangina Mixed Primary School Water and Sanitation Project – Kenya

 To read about the beginning of the project, CLICK HERE.

 The project was to repair the existing water catchment system and to add 4 handwashing stations near the toilets.

 The project at Nangina Mixed Primary School has been completed.
-The school’s poorly constructed and failing water catchment system has been refinished and now includes 4 handwashing stations and a refurbished underground tank, equipped with removable hand pump.
+The school’s poorly constructed and falling water catchment system has been refinished and now includes 4 handwashing stations and a refurbished underground tank, equipped with a removable hand pump.
 In addition, the existing tanks have new and functioning fixtures.

 Because of this project 730 students have access to water.

 The process went as follows:

 - Initial meeting with plumber to assess the work and to communicate expected outcome.
 The plumber is well known in the community as he has done work for former VP of Kenya Moody Awori as well as the Ministry of Fisheries.

 - Initial budget received from plumber was 164,000 Ksh.
 This was obviously unacceptable.